arunvodc/CS542-Assignment1/README.md

 4)  Shell.zip contains the requires files to run the shell program to view cs542.db.

+5) The zip files needs to be extracted and imported into Eclipse to execute the java programs.

 Please read the User Guidelines.docx before executing the program.